CRITICAL PEDAGOGY

 SEMINAR LECTURE

-The lecture Relationship between art and anthropology: An ethnographic and creative approach, was held in the Visual Art department of the University of Chile.
-The lecture aimed to provide different ethnographic and field tools, from an anthropological approach for artistic research of art students in their creative processes.
-Through sound research methods together with art theory and anthropology, the lecture aimed to innovate in the artistic research of students and thus open new paths in both individual and collective creative processes.
+The lecture Relationship between art and anthropology: An ethnographic and creative approach was held in the Visual Arts Department at the University of Chile.
+It introduced art students to ethnographic tools and anthropological perspectives for use in their creative processes.
+By integrating sound research methods with art theory and ethnography, the course sought to foster innovative approaches to individual and collective artistic research.